sib-swiss/enrichment-analysis-training/docs/exercises.md

                 seed=T)
 ```

 Explore the new object that was created.
 What is its structure?
 What does it contain?
 Is the adaptive immune response gene set significant?
+How many gene sets are down- or up-regulated?

 ??? done "Answer"
 	```r